matsumotosan/matsumotosan/README.md

 More broadly, I am interested in self-supervised learning, multi-modal learning, and numerical linear algebra.

 Apart from my research, I am a core maintainer for [PyTorch Lightning Bolts](https://github.com/Lightning-AI/lightning-bolts).

+I previously completed my MS in Mechanical Engineering at the University of Minnesota, Twin Cities.
+There, I conducted research with [Victor Barocas](https://cse.umn.edu/bme/victor-barocas), where my thesis was on the computational phenotyping of thoracic aortic aneurysms.